 Revisiting a familiar scene, yet one that I am still very drawn to, this particular view elicits tranquility and stillness - one of the many qualities we can learn from Nature these days.
 This painting is of a tidal marsh, a salt water estuary on the South shore of Boston.
 The composition is built up of large, underlying shapes.
 A strong, serpentine composition finishes off this piece.

 Majestic, dramatic, and pristine — the far Northern California coastline presents both a wildness and an unmatched spiritual venue for reflection and replenishment.
 Nature has constant lessons and teachings to remind us of our untouched connection to things deep and holy.
-In this particular painting — one of a series of this scene - I have broadened and expanded the ridge of mountains vertically to re-present this powerful coastal range.
+In this particular painting, I have broadened and expanded the ridge of mountains vertically to re-present this powerful coastal range.

 There are a number of levels to this piece: new dimensions, and new directions.
 Painted with an attention to detail and luminosity by placing the California iconic redwood tree stand squarely in the center of the composition - there is a contemporary edge to this piece.
 The title speaks to the disappearing wilderness for the replacement of “progress.”
 That which remains is a sacred cathedral: Nature.